 is of the form given in the statement of the theorem.

 {\bf Solution of the equation \eqref{:L2} }

-This linear equation is solvable by elemental methods.
-Fortunately, its Galois group is trivial, and then we can look for a fundamental system of solutions that are rational functions over $x,a,b,c,e$.
-The main problem, is that such a system of solutions do not always specializes to a particular system of solutions when determining the values of the parameters $a,b,c,e$.
-There are some values of the parameters that correspond to degeneration of the system of solutions.
-The equations of this \emph{locus of degeneration} is given by the wronskian of the fundamental system.
-When the wronskian vanish, the fundamental system degenerates, and then there appear a different solution.
+This linear equation is solvable by elementary methods.
+Fortunately, its Galois group is trivial, and therefore we can look for a fundamental system of solutions that are rational functions over $x,a,b,c,e$.
+The main problem is that such a system of solutions does not always specialize to a particular system of solutions when fixing the values of the parameters $a,b,c,e$.
+There are some values of the parameters that correspond to degeneracy of the system of solutions.
+The equations of this \emph{locus of degeneration} are given by the wronskian of the fundamental system.
+When the wronskian vanishes, the fundamental system degenerates, and then a different solution appears.
 We have to consider also these restricted problems independently.

-First, we find the general solution of \eqref{:L2}, for generic values of the parameters, depending on arbitrary constants $K_1$, $K_2$, $K_3$:
+First, we find the general solution of \eqref{:L2} for generic values of the parameters, depending on arbitrary constants $K_1$, $K_2$, $K_3$:

-where,
+where